ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 ### Transaction simulation / execution

 Transaction simulation and execution follow the same algorithm.
 During simulation, the CRUD operations provided by descriptors are _not executed_.
 Instead, the scheduling algorithm simulates the calls with a nil error value returned.

 In addition, the algorithm discards graph refresh updates.
 If a transaction executes without any errors, the algorithm uses the same path through the graph for simulation and execution.

 Transaction processing uses the `applyValue()` method for every value to modify during the transaction.
 This method determines which of the `applyCreate()` / `applyUpdate()` / `applyDelete()` methods to execute, based on the current, and the new value data to apply.

 Recursion handles the situation when value updates require updates of some related values.
-For example, `applyCreate()` uses the `applyDerived()` method to call `applyValue()` for every derived value to create Once the KV Scheduler creates the value, `applyCreate()` calls `runDepUpdates()` to recursively call `applyValue()`, for values dependent on the created value.
+For example, `applyCreate()` uses the `applyDerived()` method to call `applyValue()` for every derived value to create.

+Once the KV Scheduler creates the value, `applyCreate()` calls `runDepUpdates()` to recursively call `applyValue()`, for values dependent on the created value.
 The KV Scheduler marked the dependent values as `PENDING` in the previous transaction.
 Now, having recursed through the graph to satisfy dependencies, the KV Scheduler creates the dependent values.

-Similarly, `applyUpdate()` and `applyDelete()` may also cause the KV Scheduler to recursively continue and walk through the edges of the graph to update related values.
+Similarly, `applyUpdate()` and `applyDelete()` could tell the KV Scheduler to recursively continue and walk through the edges of the graph to update related values.

 ---